Reel SF

 … she grabs her coat, gets her hat, leaves her worries on the doorstep then heads out, on the way pausing to chat to the switchboard girls.
 But - where was this filmed?
 Not, as it turns out, at 140 New Montgomery in San Francisco...

-Then … When she skips down a set of steps as she leaves the building it’s clear that this was filmed in Los Angeles - check out the addresses on the employee entrance doors behind her:
+Then … When she skips down a set of steps as she leaves the building this exterior was definitely filmed in Los Angeles - check out the addresses on the employee entrance doors behind her:

 Business Office, 740 S. Olive Street